emonidi/puml2json/README.md

 a command line utility that convert PlantUML -text file that represent component UML diagram to JSON.
 This fork is based on [puml2code]() .

-puml2json supports only a subset of the PlantUML language
+puml2json supports only a subset of the PlantUML language.

 ### Installation